libremente/libremente.github.io/bookshelf.md

   Overall, it is a pleasant read, particularly indicated not only to first time startuppers but also for managers who want to innovate their project management techniques inside big corporations.

+* **Il vecchio e il mare by [Ernest Hemingway]**.
+  If you have a couple of hours of spare time I invite you to immerse yourself in this amazing book.
+So easy to read, engaging and deep at the same time.
+I guarantee that the genius of Hemingway will capture you and throw you in the populated waters around Cuba.
+As usual, the descriptions of everything related to the phishing world are so accurate that it actually feels like sailing that boat and, at some point, the struggles of the main character feel real.
+I love how Hemingway can describe everything in such a realistic way and I can appreciate this in every book.

 ## Must re-read